 - Retail: This sector finds logistics automation and logistics management especially helpful when operating in an omnichannel environment.
-Shippers can’t always find a logistics company that can meet their automation needs, so they create their own solutions or have a hard time evaluating companies because they don’t know what would help them.
+Shippers can’t always find a logistics company that can meet their automation needs, so they create their own automated solutions or have a hard time evaluating companies because they don’t know what would help them.

 - Parcel: Companies in this sector rely on the benefits of logistics automation to remain competitive and carry increasing numbers of packages and cargo.
-They’re using automation software that provides visibility and tracking for customers and for themselves.
+They’re using an automation solution software that provides visibility and tracking for customers and for themselves.
 This allows customers to schedule services without needing help from the parcel or logistics company.
 The software provides efficient routing for drivers and delivery proof.
 Logistics automation is important in the sortation of shipments as well.
 Given the time expectations and guarantees, the parcels must move efficiently, and automation is key for that.
 Loading and unloading in the hubs is an important part of this.
 Parcel services use automation equipment which increased employee productivity, to an estimated 3,000 items per hour in unloaded shipments, up from 700 to 1,000 items per hour.

 - Trucking: This sector introduced the electronic logging device, which is controversial, but stores information about the driver’s hours on the road.
 Truckers also use logistics automation to schedule pick-ups, accept jobs, and allow customers to see where the trucks are at any given time.
-Some logistics systems allow refrigerated trucks to track temperature to ensure quality, feeding this information to cloud-based solutions for instant updates.
+Some logistics systems allow refrigerated trucks to track temperature to ensure quality, feeding this information to cloud-based automated solutions for instant updates.
 And of course, there’s the move toward automated driving of these long-haul trucks.
 It’s estimated that if trucks were fully automated, operating costs would decrease by 45%, saving $85 to $125 billion per year.

 Areas to Employ Logistics Automation

 The first reason to consider automation is the labor pool.
 Until the coronavirus hit, the U.S. was experiencing record low unemployment rates.
-Warehouse operations were paying higher wages and needed to use recruiting companies to fill roles.
+Warehouse processes and operations were paying higher wages and needed to use recruiting companies to fill roles.
 Finding labor was difficult.
 It remains to be seen how the pandemic will affect labor availability.
 But until a successful immunization is widely circulated, with herd immunity, safety might continue dictating that employees need more space between them.
 Increased worker illness rates can lead to more employee absence.
 Automation can help the facility run more smoothly.